Kamil Tolon: Early and personal life

-In 1935, with the new Surname Law in effect, he got the surname Tolonçok, meaning "very talented".
+In 1935, with the new Surname Law requiring every Turkish citizen to assume a hereditary surname, he took the surname Tolonçok, meaning "very talented".
 He changed it to simply Tolon later in 1944.
-In 1936, Tolon married Müeyyet Bulut, whom he had two daughters with, born in 1936 and 1942.
-They divorced in 1942.
-His older, Abatun, stayed with him, while his younger daughter, Barkın, stayed with her mother.
+In 1936, Tolon married Müeyyet Bulut, with whom he had two daughters, Abatun (1936–2022) and Barkın (1942–2023).
+Tolon and Bulut divorced in 1942.
+The older daughter stayed with Tolon, while his younger daughter stayed with her mother.
 In February 1943, Tolon married his second wife, Muzaffer Biliktü.
-They also had two children: his son Dara (born 1944) and daughter Cana (born 1949).
-Despite the divorce, Tolon and Müeyyet Bulut still held family reunions, with Cana even knowing Bulut as her aunt.
+They also had two children: a son, Dara (born 1944), and a daughter, Cana (born 1949).
+Despite the divorce, Tolon and Müeyyet Bulut still held family reunions, with Cana referring to Bulut as her aunt.